Menu

 **Attendees should read the entire book and come prepared to discuss.
 If you are unable to finish the book but would like to attend the discussion, you can do that as well.**

-Teresa's Restaurant 149 S. Main St. Middleton MA
+Crossroads Restaurant 119 S. Main St. Middleton MA

 Susan Gannon, NSWC member and board member, will lead the discussions.